Chinese state media urges Canada to defy U.S., free Huawei executive

 “Washington is mistaken if it thinks it can take Meng hostage and ransom her for concessions in the upcoming trade talks,” it said.

-Reporting by David Stanway; Editing by Kim Coghill
+Reporting by David Stanway and Ryan Woo; Editing by Kim Coghill and Himani Sarkar